IBM/knative101/workshop/exercise-6/README.md

     When prompted, select your own account, and then enter the number for the region `us-south`.

 1. Add a namespace to your account.
-You must set at least one namespace to store images in IBM Cloud Container Registry.
+You must create at least one namespace to store images in IBM Cloud Container Registry.
 Choose a unique name for your first namespace.
 A namespace is a collection of related repositories (which in turn are made up of individual images).
-You can set up multiple namespaces as well as control access to your namespaces by using IAM policies.
+You can create multiple namespaces as well as control access to your namespaces by using IAM policies.

     ```
     ibmcloud cr namespace-add <my_namespace>